VakeWorks/SovScaDesDisMaLOps/labs/ray/README.md

-docs and notebooks adapted from ray
+These are docs and notebooks adapted from ray-project/ray for learning in a laptop